tapanhegde26/pulumi_ebs_vol_snapshot/README.md

   * requirements.txt :- list of python libs needs to be installed
   * Pulumi.yaml :- Yaml file containing details about pulumi run-time virtual environment
   * __main__.py :- Python file where logic is being written
+  * Pulumi.dev.yaml :- Input parameters like source-instance ID, Target Instance ID, AZ is mentioned in this file.

 To run this project, execute below commands.
   * create dummy directory with some valid name